Jankers: Being on Jankers

 The theory was that the whole punishment made the offender's daily life unpleasant, having to get up extremely early, then rushing about miserable, often having the mickey taken out of him by his mates and perhaps feeling humiliated.
 So he was thereby motivated never to repeat in future, the mistake or slackness that got him put on the charge in the first place.
-Being put on Jankers was never considered an indication of bad character in the Services, but particularly in the days of conscription, rather more as normal Armed Forces discipline likely to be experienced by the majority of ratings at some time or other while in the Forces.
+Being put on Jankers was never considered an indication of bad character in the Services, but particularly in the days of conscription, rather more as normal Armed Forces discipline likely to be experienced by the majority of "other ranks", or ratings (RN), at some time or other while in the Forces.

 British cinema films of that epoch like Private's Progress (1956) and Carry on Sergeant (1958) habitually made fun of Jankers, as have memoirs of life in the armed services.